pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         -   Metaphysical matters,
         -   Moral matters

-#### 2. Against Those Who Claim That There Is No Goodness in God's Work, or That the Rules of Goodness and Beauty Are Arbitrary {#against-those-who-claim-that-there-is-no-goodness-in-gods-work-or-that-the-rules-of-goodness-and-beauty-are-arbitrary}
+#### 2. Against Those Who Claim That There Is No Goodness in God's Work, or That the Rules of Goodness and Beauty Are Arbitrary

 -   Leibniz is far removed from those who maintain there is no good or perfect